 By default, Ymir doesn't configure your WordPress site to use an object cache (opens new window).
-This is an intentional decision since you'll often get excellent performance from your database server while DynamoDB adds additional costs.
+This is an intentional decision since you'll often get excellent performance from your database server.
 So when does it make sense to add object caching to your Ymir-powered WordPress site?

 # Database query heavy sites